 IDSS students will address societal challenges by combining the fundamentals of statistics, data science, information and decision systems, as well as a rigorous study of social sciences with application domain areas.

 For the next generation of researchers and practitioners addressing complex systems of societal importance, IDSS offers its signature program, the Doctoral Program in Social and Engineering Systems (SES).
-Students receive a thorough preparation in information, statistics, systems, and decision sciences; they focus on a social science; and finally gain experience addressing a concrete societal challenge.
+Students receive a thorough preparation in information sciences and computation, statistics, systems, and decision sciences; they focus on a social science; and finally gain experience addressing a concrete societal challenge.
 Graduates of the program will advance the state of knowledge in theory or in practice, and will take their skills with them to transformative careers in their chosen field.

 IDSS hosts the Technology and Policy Program (TPP), which has offered the Master of Science in Technology and Policy at MIT since 1976.
 TPP’s ongoing mission is to develop leaders who can create, refine, and implement responsible policies that are informed not only by an understanding of technology and its instruments, but also by their broad social contexts.
 Combining a core in science and engineering with studies in applied social sciences, TPP’s curriculum imparts strength in both a technical field and in the policy process.
 Moreover, each TPP student is required to complete a research thesis, supplying a significant research experience that equips graduates to be effective leaders in both the public and private sectors, or prepares them for further development of their research skills in a doctoral program.

 The need to analyze data in order to make informed decisions is fundamental to our society.
 Statistics is the science of making inferences and decisions from data under uncertainty.
 It is an essential tool for almost every quantitative field.
 As the home of MIT’s emerging statistics community, IDSS offers academic programs in statistics to MIT’s undergraduate and graduate students, and an online MicroMasters to learners around the world.